-7.3 Antenna placement Look carefully at the instructions for fitting and placing the antenna in the specification for the flight recorder and, if necessary, the specification for the type of antenna used.
+7.2 Antenna placement Look carefully at the instructions for fitting and placing the antenna in the specification for the flight recorder and, if necessary, the specification for the type of antenna used.
 The following general advice applies, unless the specification for your equipment says something else.
 This pair of graphs from an actual .igc file is an example of GPS altitude dropout due to poor antenna positioning or performance.
+GPS altitude is first to fail when the signal is low, so it's a good indicator for problems.